 A brief review of sexual addiction issues.
 Emphasis on current research, intervention, and treatments in the field.
 Also includes community resources information.
-Prerequisites: None.
+Prerequisites: Student must be 18 years or older.
 Course Notes: ASD285MM may be repeated for a total of four (4) credit hours.